quangpham2308/TEDDY/README.md

 <p>With T.E.D.D.Y, we hope to make mental health support more accessible and less stigmatized, and to improve the lives of students struggling with their mental health.</p>
 <p>Find out more at https://hh.aanyagupta15.repl.co/index.html.</p>
 <p>Try it out at https://teddy-technovation.streamlit.app.</p>
+<p>References and datasets used can be found here: https://hh.aanyagupta15.repl.co/Our-References.pdf</p>